The fragile nature of road transportation networks: Fragility indicator and implications

-To better quantify the error $\Delta s$ from different approximation functions, we summarize the error into Table \ref{tab: error} with Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Square Error (RMSE).
-Other values of $\kappa$ for the generalized form of the inverted square root unit $f_{\kappa}$ are also presented.
-The activation function $f_{\kappa=5}$ showcased the best performance, with an MAE and an RMSE being $0.032$ and $0.043$ respectively.
+To better quantify the error $\Delta s$ from selected approximation functions, we summarize the error in Table \ref{tab: error} with Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Square Error (RMSE).
+Selected values of $\kappa$ for the generalized form of the inverted square root unit $f_{\kappa}$ are also presented.
+The activation function $f_{\kappa=4}$ showcased the best performance, with MAE and RMSE being $0.033$ and $0.043$ respectively.
 Considering the skewness in the upper triangular matrix in Fig. \ref{fig: q=1} varies roughly between $0.7-1.5$ and shows an average skewness of $1.136$, the MAE and RMSE demonstrate an error well below 5\% and thus validate the accuracy of our proposed approximation function.
-With $f_{\kappa=5}$, we also showcase the approximation accuracy for varying values of $m_{\rm max}$ in Table \ref{tab: error}.
+With $f_{\kappa=4}$, we also showcase the approximation accuracy for varying values of $m_{\rm max}$ in Table \ref{tab: error}.
 While the error still lies below $5\%$ with $m_{\rm max}$ larger than $1$, the accuracy deteriorates when $m_{\rm max}$ becomes smaller.
 This is partially attributable to the function form of approximation in Eq. \ref{eq: constant} and Eq. \ref{eq: linear} as well as the coefficients $\beta_{1,...,5}$.
 The current coefficients are approximated with the data points from a trimmed range in Fig. \ref{fig: approximation} to achieve the least error in the case of $m_{\rm max}=1$.
-If a slightly larger range is considered, a rather uniform value of RMSE at around $0.75-0.85$ can be observed regardless of the different values of $m_{\rm max}$, roughly $7\%$ of the average skewness, validating the Observation \ref{obs: scalable}.
-Also, for the approximation of $\lim_{a_f\to\infty}|a_w|$, a polynomial can be applied in replacement of the current exponential function to achieve potential better performance.
+If a slightly larger range is considered, a rather uniform value of RMSE at around $0.75-0.85$ can be observed regardless of the different values of $m_{\rm max}$, roughly $7\%$ of the average skewness, validating Observation \ref{obs: scalable}.
+Also, for the approximation of $\lim_{a_f\to\infty}|a_w|$, a polynomial can be applied in place of the current exponential function to achieve potentially better performance.
+Note that the error computation always accounts for the red strip on the top, and can be further reduced if it is excluded due to its lack of realism.